Skip to main contentArrow Right

 While RBAC is widely used today, the underlying technology and principles it is built on are half a century old.
 The National Institute of Standards and Technology (NIST) traces the history of RBAC back to the 1970s.
 The version we commonly use today originated in 1992 when computer scientists Ferraiolo and Kuhn introduced a model that was refined into an industry-wide standard by 2004.

 As the name suggests, the central concept in RBAC is the role.
 This aspect of the user profile ultimately determines the resources and the type of access they get.
-Roles may be tied to the person’s job title or position within a company or the functions and responsibilities.
-Example roles: Admin, Manager, Editor, Viewer.
+Roles may be tied to the person’s job title or position within a company, or to the functions and responsibilities.

 • Admin: Full CRUD permissions